nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 priority=1
 ```

-## Step 8: Test out the display!
+## Step 8: Test out the display

 Now you can use supervisor to run the display and mta processes!
-However, to control the frame buffer, you'll need sudo privileges.
+To control the frame buffer, you'll need sudo privileges.
 You'll also need to add the `-E` flag so that supervisor has access to the `MTA_API_KEY` you exported.
 Here is the command:

 ``` sh
 sudo -E supervisord -c supervisord-rpi.conf --nodaemon
 ```

-You'll see something like:
+Wait a minute, and you should see your PiTFT display updated with upcoming trains!
+In your terminal, you'll see something like:

 ```
 2019-09-13 23:34:22,756 CRIT Supervisor is running as root.
 Privileges were not dropped because no user is specified in the config file.
 If you intend to run as root, you can set user=root in the config file to avoid this message.